 At some point one of two things generally happen.

 The speaker completes sharing and the inquiry will switch to be on the listener.
-This gives the listener opportunity to become the speaker and to respond to what they have heard.
+This gives the listener opportunity to become the speaker and to respond to what she has heard.

-Or the listener gets to a point where his/her system backs up with responses that make it challenging for them to keep listening.
-This will require the pair to switch roles before the speaker may have completed his/her communication.
+Or the listener gets to a point where her system backs up with responses that make it challenging for her to keep listening.
+This will require the pair to switch roles before the speaker may have completed his communication.

 Space can be made for the listener and the speaker to change roles.
-It is important for when they make that change they actually agree to do it and they name the new roles.
+It is important that when they make that change, they actually agree to do it and they name the new roles.
 The new listener can say sometime like, “I’m listening now.”
 Likewise, the new speaker can say something like, “I’m sharing now.”

 Changing roles requires an adjustment in what each party is doing.
 Space must be given for each party to establish themselves in the new role.

-If the speaker is incomplete they need to change roles back to the first combination of speaker and listener in order to complete the inquiry.
+If the speaker is incomplete, the two need to change roles back to the first combination of speaker and listener in order to complete the inquiry.

-Skilled Facilitator
+The skilled facilitator

 A whole book can be written on the role of the practitioner.
-Suffice to say that for the purposes of this article comments on the practitionern the role of the prac
+For the purposes of this article, comments on the practitionern the role of the prac

 The role of the practitioner is to model the inquiry approach, support and coach the parties in the inquiry, and to establish and sustain the structure of inquiry method.

 It is not the practitioner’s job to interpret or analyze.
-It is the practitioner’s job to get themselves out of the way so that he/she is in service of supporting the listener and the speaker to share and connect.
+It is the practitioner’s job to get him/herself out of the way so that he/she is in service of supporting the listener and the speaker to share and connect.

 Following is an approach that is an outgrowth of the BEBA Clinic, the CPB Training, the work that Russell Sutter Models, and the Socratic approach that Henry Stein used with us in the 1970s.

-There are a myriad of ways to structure an inquiry.
+There are myriad ways to structure an inquiry.
 The structure suggested below is one way.

 The first step is to explain the basics of the inquiry process to the parties.
-Often after explaining the basics of the inquiry method, the practitioner can model the role of the listener.
+Often, after explaining the basics of the inquiry method, the practitioner can model the role of the listener.
 A ready application, as Russell Sutter suggested at the beginning of this article, can be with couples.

 A next essential step is to establish the intentions of each party in the inquiry.
 The practitioner’s job is to support the establishment of a clear set of intentions that are grounded, spoken in present tense, and doable.
 During intention setting the practitioner listens for clarity not specificity.
 Intentions can be very general or very specific.
 The important part is that the intention is clear.
 As stated before, intentions are spoken or written in present tense, “My intention is . . .”
 Basically, intentions are statements of what each party in the inquiry wants for themselves from the session and/or their relationship.
 They do not have to agree.
-Each party can have very different intentions.
+The two parties can have very different intentions.

 The intentions set the baseline for the session.
 At the end of the session or any time afterward the intentions can be revisited.
 It is relatively easy at that point to assess the degree to which the intentions have been met during the inquiry.

-While each party is stating his/her intention for the session the practitioner has the opportunity to begin to model the listening process by repeating key words, phrases or word for word what the intention setter is saying.
+While each party is stating his/her intention for the session, the practitioner has the opportunity to begin to model the listening process by repeating key words, phrases or word for word what the intention setter is saying.
 It’s very useful to write intentions down.